uofuseismo/massociate/README.md

 The build instructions are as follows:

-   1. Download the code:
+Download the code:

     git clone https://github.com/uofuseismo/massociate.git

-   2. Descend into massociate
+Descend into massociate

     cd massociate

-   3. Configure the software.
-Typically I'll use a script such as
+Configure the software.
+Typically I'll use a script to pass variables into CMake.
+On OSX I might do

     #!/bin/bash
     export CXX=/usr/bin/clang++